From Establishment to Present-Day Governance

 Founding Context

-ICOMOS Lebanon was initiated in 2016 following a meeting held at the Directorate General of Antiquities (DGA), which marked the start of a structured process to establish a Lebanese National Committee of ICOMOS.
-Prior to this, heritage professionals had been engaging and collaborating under the name ICOMOS Lebanon in an informal, preparatory capacity, under the presidency of Joseph FARES.
+ICOMOS Lebanon was initiated in 2016 through a meeting at the Directorate General of Antiquities (DGA), launching the process to establish a National Committee.
+Heritage professionals had previously collaborated informally under the presidency of Joseph FARES.

 Legal & Institutional Framework

-ICOMOS Lebanon is legally constituted as an association under Lebanese law.
+ICOMOS Lebanon is legally constituted as an organization under the Declaration Number 365, dated February 22, 2017, published in the Lebanese Official Gazette:

 • Issue No. 11